algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 ## Workflow

-### Upload pretrained model to Data Collections
+### Upload pre-trained model to Data Collections

-In this demo, we are going to host the serialized pretrained model and the test data on the Algorithmia platform in [Data Collections](https://algorithmia.com/developers/data/hosted/).
+In this demo, we are going to host the serialized pre-trained model and the test data on the Algorithmia platform, for more info look at the [Data Collections docs](https://algorithmia.com/developers/data/hosted/).

-A quick summary to create a Data Collection:
+To create a Data Collection:

 - Log in to your Algorithmia account and click on **Data Sources** on the left navigation sidebar
-- Click on **New Data Source** on the top right corner and select **Hosted Data Collection** and name it `scikit_learn_demo`
+- Click on **New Data Source** on the top right corner, select **Hosted Data Collection** and name it `scikit_learn_demo`
-- You can now either select or drag and drop the files [data/scikit-demo-boston-regression.joblib](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/scikit-learn-demo/data/scikit-demo-boston-regression.joblib) and [data/boston_test_data.csv](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/scikit-learn-demo/data/boston_test_data.csv)
+- You can now either select or drag and drop the files [data/scikit-demo-boston-regression.joblib](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/scikit-learn-demo/data/scikit-demo-boston-regression.joblib) and [data/boston_test_data.csv](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/scikit-learn-demo/data/boston_test_data.csv) to upload them

-### Create an algorithm
+### Create the Algorithm

-Click the **Create new** button at the top right of the navbar and select **Algorithm**.
+From the home page click the **Create new** button at the top right of the navbar and select **Algorithm**.
 Let's go through the form together to create our algorithm.

-- Name the Algorithm, for example `scikit_learn_demo`
+- Name the Algorithm `scikit_learn_demo`
 - On the **Source Code** section select Algorithmia and **Source Code visibility**: **Restricted**
 - On the **Environment** section select **Language**: **Python 3** and **Environment**: **Python 3.7**.
 - You can leave the other values as the default ones
 - Click on **Create new algorithm**

-### Add Source code
+### Add the source code

 Now click on the **Source Code** tab to go to the Web IDE.